vndee/redis-priority-queue/README.md

 A Python implementation of a priority queue using Redis as the backend storage.
 This implementation demonstrates how to handle tasks with different priority levels while ensuring each task is processed exactly once, even with multiple consumers.

+The project includes both synchronous (thread-based) and asynchronous (asyncio-based) implementations.

 ## Features

 - Priority-based task processing (1=high, 2=medium, 3=low)